 Many of us use tables when preparing Word documents.
 Tables help you to show large amount of information in smaller content area.
 It also helps the reader to understand the data quickly.
 If you are frequently creating tables, here are some power tips to handle Microsoft Word tables like a pro.
 Learn more on how to fix slow Word in opening and processing files.

-1. Shortcut to Create Tables in Word
+1. Keyboard Shortcuts to Create Tables in Word

 You do not need to go to “Insert” menu to add table in your document.
 Word automatically performs some formatting tasks.
 The most useful of these is to create tables using the + and – (plus and hyphen) symbols.